 All prescribed burning performed at BNL is documented by BNL personnel.
-Additional monitoring needs for fuel reduction and habitat response consist mainly of photos that show whether the burn objectives and resource objectives have been accomplished.
+Additional monitoring needs for fuel reduction and habitat response consist mainly of photos that show whether the burn objectives and resource objectives have been accomplished, Composite Burn Index (CBI) assessment, and quantitative measurements of changes in fuel loading as deemed necessary (Key and Benson 2006).
 No special equipment is necessary for monitoring fire behavior.
 Most burns are of low to moderate intensity and easily measured through rate of spread and flame-length observations.
 Should more conclusive fire behavior and effects information be necessary, it will be documented within the Annual Prescribed Burn Planning process.